 PEHA: What I wish is that President Obama had worked a little less for his ideal of bipartisanship and a little more for the people who elected him.

 SEABROOK: This is the prevailing feeling at the America's Future Now conference, the liberal leadership gathering taking place in Washington this week.
 And no one is hiding it, from the very first panel of speakers.

-Ms. ARIANNA HUFFINGTON (The Huffington Post): Well, it seems like yesterday, doesn't it?
+ARIANNA HUFFINGTON: Well, it seems like yesterday, doesn't it?

 SEABROOK: Liberal blogger and pundit Arianna Huffington.

 HUFFINGTON: Barack Obama was going to take office, he was going to change the world, and we would just go home and hit the couch.

 SEABROOK: The head of the Campaign for America's Future, which runs this conference, called the new White House an uncertain trumpet.
 For example, its financial reforms, he said, are too timid and too readily compromised.
 And then the head of Green for All, Phaedra Ellis-Lamkins, said...

 PHAEDRA ELLIS LAMKINS: The handling of BP has been atrocious at best.

 MARQUIS JONES: It's definitely us.
 I mean, we can't look at our elected officials and feel like it's their responsibility.
 We put them in office to be a representation of us, so it is our responsibility to make sure that they're fulfilling those obligations.

 SEABROOK: But Bob Kuttner, the editor of the liberal magazine American Prospect, had a different answer.